 Tip #2: Complete prep of all ingredients before cooking

 Always prep all ingredients thoroughly before you begin cooking.
 Wok cooking happens very quickly leaving you no time to cut additional ingredients or pull something from the fridge.

 Tip #3: Place Your Wok As Close to the Heat Source as Possible

-High, even heat is critical for the best results with your wok.
-With an open burner system like our RCS, Nova Series, Precious Metals or Platinum Series, no wok ring is required.
+High, even heat is critical for the best results when cooking with a wok.
+With an open burner system available in BlueStar’s Platinum, Nova and Culinary Series ranges – no wok ring is required.
 You simply remove the top grate and are able to place your wok directly into the flame.
 This stabilizes the wok and more importantly creates better results with direct heat.

 Tip #4: Properly season your new wok.